sjswuitchik/summerREU2020/week2/week2_outline.md

 `sleep 1`
 `done`

-There is a lot in this, so let's unpack each command in the loop (more info can be found in the [SAMtools manual page](http://www.htslib.org/doc/samtools.html)).
+Let's unpack each command in the loop (more info can be found in the [SAMtools manual page](http://www.htslib.org/doc/samtools.html)).

 1. `samtools view` converts between SAM/BAM files.
 - `-b` option sets the output format to BAM